CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * **Step 3**: Prepare your files

 With Crypt4GH GUI it is possible to encrypt only one file at the time.

-* If you need to encrypt **multiple files**, save them in one directory/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zipped) folder_).
-* If you need to encrypt **large datasets**, check the instructions on how to programmatically encrypt files with Crypt4GH.
+If you need to encrypt **large datasets**, check the instructions on how to programmatically encrypt files with Crypt4GH.

 <img width="468" alt="SDEnScreenshot_5" src="https://user-images.githubusercontent.com/83574067/121065613-a0838c00-c7d1-11eb-9326-c9f36d0503fc.png">